dagmfre/zoolana/README.md

 # zoolana – Your AI Career Helper

 ## Problem

-Looking for a job is hard.
-You need a good resume, a clear cover letter, and practice for interviews.
-It can be confusing and take a lot of time.
+Finding a job can feel overwhelming.
+You have to write a strong resume, craft a clear cover letter, and get ready for interviews—all while trying to stand out.
+It’s easy to get stuck or waste time not knowing what works.

 ## How zoolana Helps

 zoolana uses simple AI tools to guide you.
 It builds and improves your resume, creates cover letters, and runs practice interviews.
 You get quick feedback and easy tips.

 ## 🔍 What zoolana Offers